Websoft9Archive/ansible-ghost/docs/solution-backup.md

 ```
 The general steps to make a manual backup are as follows:

-1. Just compress and download the entire */data/wwwroot* directory by SFTP.
+1. Compress and download the entire */data/wwwroot* directory by SFTP.

 2. Log in the Ghost backend to export database.
    ![](https://libs.websoft9.com/Websoft9/DocsPicture/en/ghost/ghost-exportalldatas-websoft9.png)